Extreme Martial Arts is an evolution in the sport of martial arts and is often referred to as XMA or Xtreme Martial Arts.

 Xtreme martial arts were greatly effected by the surge and popularity of the martial arts in the movies and on television.

-Extreme Martial Arts (XMA) has a strong emphasis on showmanship and can be a combination, and even at times a fusion, of acrobatics, gymnastics, dance performance and the martial arts.
+Xtreme Martial Arts has a strong emphasis on showmanship and can be a combination, even at times a fusion, of acrobatics, gymnastics, dance performance and traditional martial arts.

-Martial arts tricking has become very a popular xtreme sport of over the past years.
-Unlike the XMA performed at martial art tournaments, martial arts tricks are performed on grass, regular flooring and even concrete.
+Martial arts tricking is a spin off of XMA and has become very a popular xtreme sport over the past years as well.
+Unlike the XMA performed at martial art tournaments, martial art tricks are performed on grass, regular flooring and even concrete.
+Several martial arts and super hero movies have used tricking in there movie stunts.

 As with anything in the martial arts world there are those who strongly criticize this form of extreme martial sport.

-Here is a short list of complaints along with my opinions on each criticism.
+Here is a short list of complaints along with my comments on each criticism.

 East meets West in a stunning application of visual technologies and the bio mechanical secrets behind the world's martial arts were revealed for the first time in this show.